jmaggio14/imagepypelines-tools/README.rst

-This repository is an accessory to the open source image and data Imagepypelines
+This repository is an accessory to the open source image and data ImagePypelines_

-External hyperlinks, like ImagePypelines_.

 *note that GPU usage requires separate installation of Nvidia-Docker*